ChainSafe/co-zkvms/co-jolt/README.md

 ## Known issues

 - Delegator acts as coordinator (with logarithmic communication overhead).
 See [coordinator role delegation](https://hackmd.io/@timofey/SJ7OU5dugg#Coordinator-role-delegation).
-- Limited private shared witness generation.
-Currently, the coordinator generates a witness secret share and sends it to the workers.
-See [witness extension in MPC](https://hackmd.io/@timofey/SJ7OU5dugg#Witness-extension-in-MPC)
 - Limited scaling.
 Currently, only the primary sumcheck for instruction lookups supports parallelization via worker subnets.
 - See [other pending optimizations and features](https://hackmd.io/@timofey/SJ7OU5dugg#Known-issues-Optimizations-and-Features)